Skip to main content

 Asia

-From the 15th century onward, European powers carried Christianity to:
+From the 15th century onward, European maritime expansion carried Christianity to:

 The Americas